 Why Invest in Amazon?

 Amazon is one of the largest and most dominant companies in the world.
 In the span of 25 years, it has taken over half of all online sales in the US and controls 5% of the total US retail market.
-Abroad, Amazon controls 30% of the eCommerce in the UK and its Australian platform is the company’s fastest-growing retail division.
+Abroad, Amazon controls 30% of the eCommerce in the UK and its Australian platform is the fastest-growing retail division of this e-commerce giant.

 But, at sky-high price of more than £2,000 per share, is Amazon still a worthwhile investment?
 To help you decide, let’s take a look at some of the reasons that analysts are just as excited about Amazon as ever before.